lighthurst/git-workflow-starter/README.md

 Creates GitHub release + updates CHANGELOG.md automatically.

+**Note:** Rust-native uses release-plz instead of semantic-release.
+Same version bump logic, but updates `Cargo.toml` instead of `package.json`.

 ## GitHub App Setup (Required for Protected Branches)

-If your `main` branch requires PRs (branch protection), semantic-release needs a GitHub App to bypass protection for automated releases.
+If your `main` branch requires PRs (branch protection), the release tools (semantic-release or release-plz) need a GitHub App to bypass protection for automated releases.

 ### One-time setup (do this once per GitHub account)